AhzamAkhtar/Solana-Limit-Order/Readme.md

     ```bash
     anchor deploy
     ```

+4. Install the packages required for testing

+    ```bash
+    yarn install
+    ```

 ### Testing

 1. Go To Anchor.toml and put your rpc-url and update your programID
     ```bash
     [registry]
-    url = "" //put your devnet rpc url
+    url = "" //put your devnet rpc url (Only if testing on Devnet)
     ```
    ```
+   [programs.localnet]
+   cega = "" // your new program ID

    [programs.devent]
-   cega = "" // your program ID
+   cega = "" // your new program ID
    ```

 2. Go To wallet/wallet.ts and put private keys for Seller and Buyer for testing purposes